 Mica is the name of a naturally occurring group of silicate minerals.
 It is derived from the Latin word micare which means to shine, to flash or to glitter.
-Mica is used throughout the cosmetics and personal care industry, as well as in paints for cars.
+Mica is used throughout the cosmetics and personal care industry, and is common in makeup like eye shadow and lipstick and other products that glow or shine.

 In 2016, Dutch NGO SOMO and Terre des Hommes Netherlands released a new report which confirmed findings of up to 20,000 child labourers being involved in the mining of the mineral along the border between Jharkhand and Bihar in North East India.
 It is estimated that 25% of the world production of mica is sourced from these illegal mines.